 The shrine itself is always open so you can arrive as early as you wish.
-Its worth allowing time to explore the shrine itself and the paths and hiking trails behind it.
+It is worth allowing time to explore the shrine itself and the paths and hiking trails behind it.
 The views from the top of the hill at the end of the trail back over Kyoto City are worth the climb up the steps.

 Access to the shrine and event is free.
 I believe entry is always free at Shinto Shrines, unlike Buddhist temples where the larger more popular ones do charge a fixed entrance fee.
 There are a number of offering boxes at different shrines within the grounds so we normally make a contribution that way.

-There are toilets on site and a kiosk that sells the usual charms and ema tablets.
-The ema at Fushimi Inari are either of a fox face or a torii.
+There are toilets on-site and a kiosk that sells the usual charms and ema tablets.
+The ema at Fushimi Inari is either of a fox face or a torii.

 If you have a Goshuin, temple stamp book, you can get that stamped and the calligraphy added here too.

-There are some small restaurants and stalls on the way up the trail behind the shrine that specialize in inarizushi.
-This seasoned rice stuffed into a deep fried soy pocket was reputedly the favourite food of the fox, the messenger of the kami.
-It might be a favourite of me too.
+There are some small restaurants and stalls on the way up the trail behind the shrine that specializes in inarizushi.
+This seasoned rice stuffed into a deep-fried soy pocket was reputedly the favourite food of the fox, the messenger of the kami.
+It might be a favourite of mine too.
 There are also a number of good and reasonably priced restaurants around the entrance to the temple.

-A few people have mentioned to that they are uncomfortable visiting events at shrines because they are unfamiliar with the Shinto practices and what is expected of them.
-Here’s a quick overview on what happens in a shrine and a few tips.
+A few people have mentioned to us that they are uncomfortable visiting events at shrines because they are unfamiliar with the Shinto practices and what is expected of them.
+Here’s a quick overview of what happens in a shrine and a few tips.